ckonkol1/dotnet-api-clean-architecture/README.md

 ### Authentication

 This Web API uses JWT authentication for secure access.
-To generate a JWT token for testing and accessing protected endpoints, please reference and use the [dotnet-api-identity](https://github.com/ckonkol1/dotnet-api-identity) Api.
+To generate a JWT token for testing and accessing protected endpoints, please reference and use the [dotnet-api-identity](https://github.com/ckonkol1/dotnet-api-identity) Web Api.

 ## Local Development